-The directors of a public limited liability company are appointed by the general meeting of the shareholders for a period that cannot exceed six years,53 although they can be re-elected if the company's articles of association do not provide otherwise.
-They may at any time be removed from office by the general meeting of shareholders54 without cause, by simple majority.
-It is also possible to provide for stricter conditions in the articles of association via a supermajority vote to appoint or revoke the directors.
-Another possibility is to authorise each category of shareholders to nominate candidates, among which the general meeting of shareholders will elect the directors.
-The appointment of directors of a credit institution and other professionals of the financial sector is subject to an explicit and prior approval by the CSSF.
+The directors of a public limited liability company are appointed by the general meeting of the shareholders for a period that cannot exceed six years,40 although they can be re-elected if the company's articles of association do not provide otherwise.
+They may at any time be removed from office by the general meeting of shareholders41 without cause, by simple majority.

-Although no general legal obligations are in place, the LuxSE Principles require that listed companies' boards have a sufficient number of independent directors (the number depends on the nature of the company's activities and share ownership structure), defining independent directors as not having 'any significant business relationship with the company, close family relationship with any executive, or any other relationship with the company, its controlling shareholders or executive managers which is liable to impair the independence of the director's judgement'.55 Although there are no specific legal provisions regarding independent directors, it is generally understood that all directors, including independent directors, should be provided with timely information for the proper performance of their duties.
-As for banks, Circular 20/759 indicates that every institution must appoint at least one independent member, wheresas major banks must appoint a sufficient number of independent members.
+Although no general legal obligations are in place, the LuxSE Principles require that listed companies' boards have a sufficient number of independent directors (the number depends on the nature of the company's activities and share ownership structure).
+Although there are no specific legal provisions regarding independent directors, it is generally understood that all directors, including independent directors, should be provided with timely information for the proper performance of their duties.

 Liability of directors

 Directors must act in the best corporate interests of the company, and are obliged to comply with the Companies Act and with the company's articles of association.
-This includes the obligation to act as reasonably prudent businesspersons.
 They must manage the company's business in good faith, with reasonable care, in a competent, prudent and active manner, at all times in the company's best interests, and must refrain from doing anything that does not fall within the scope of the company's corporate objectives.
-The Companies Act also imposes certain general duties on directors, including the general management of the company, representation of the company towards third parties and upholding their duty to avoid any conflicts of interest.56
+The Companies Act also imposes certain general duties on directors, including the general management of the company, representation of the company towards third parties and upholding their duty to avoid any conflicts of interest.42

 The directors' duties are owed to the company, and as such they may be held liable towards the company both on civil and criminal grounds.

-With regard to mismanagement, every director is individually liable.61 In the event of misconduct, according to prevailing doctrine and case law, the shareholders' meeting must decide whether to make any claim against a director in connection with faults committed by the director in the performance of his or her functions.
-Creditors of a company may, under certain circumstances, institute action on behalf of the company if the latter fails to do so and if that failure harms the company's creditors.62 Besides, each director is individually liable in accordance with the general provisions on tort liability.63
+With regard to mismanagement, every director is individually liable.46 In the event of misconduct, according to prevailing doctrine and case law, the shareholders' meeting must decide whether to make any claim against a director in connection with faults committed by the director in the performance of his or her functions.

 If the shareholders have suffered collective damage, it is up to the shareholders' meeting to demand compensation, in which case an action must be brought by the shareholders' meeting on behalf of the company (an action initiated by a single shareholder will be dismissed).
 The legal basis for the action differs depending on whether the proceedings are invoked by the company or by third parties.